Bobo brand: History and sociology

 The term "bobo" was sourced in the mid 1970s, before David Brooks in his book Bobos in Paradise (2000).
 This identifies the rich progressives living in Greenwich Village in New York as a contraction of "bourgeois bohemian".
 The expression was used to refer to a particular French socio-economic group.

 The Swinging Sixties witnessed disputes between middle-class culture and the counterculture, or in Bourdieu's view the higher status group and the lower status group.
 The creation of a third class put an end to this cultural war: the bourgeois bohemians or Bobos emerged.
 Among them, there were highly educated folk who had one foot in the bohemian world of creativity and another foot in the bourgeois realm of ambition and worldly success.

 Bobo culture

 France

 In France, the term "radical chic" was used to indicate the exponents of the so-called "gauche caviar", a term used for the first time by the French far-right press to label the left-wing elite in power since 1981.
 By introducing the term "bobo", not only did it end up semantically superimposing the expression "gauche caviar", it also labeled the other leftist voters who had cultural capital without the corresponding economic capital.

 Less political and more materialistic than the group of caviar socialist, French Bobos design their lifestyles in a mix that includes luxury, middle-class classics, and student-style cheap 'n' chic.
-Bobos are rich people who are stuffed with contradictions: they have money but they want to act as if they do not have it.
-They own what money cannot buy which gives them total freedom of choice.
-They combine the free-spirited, artistic rebelliousness of the bohemian beatnik or hippie with the worldly ambitions of their bourgeois corporate forefathers and they represent an élite that has been raised to oppose élites.
-They are anti-establishmentarian by instinct.
-But somehow they have become a new establishment.
+Bobos, referred to by The Guardian as an "enlightened elite," typically hold wealth while also simultaneously expressing anti-establishment sentiments.